github/docs/content/pull-requests/index.md

 ---
-title: Pull Requests
+title: Pull requests
-intro: 'Learn how you can use pull-requests to collaborate with others and commit changes to your own projects.'
+intro: 'Learn how you can use pull requests to collaborate with others and commit changes to your own projects.'
 shortTitle: Pull Requests
 versions:
   fpt: '*'